bwan910/bwan910/README.md

 ### Hi there, I'm Brandon 👋

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Student, Data Scientist!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 Looking for more opportunities in the tech field